 Types of Dental Specialists

-- Public Health Dentist: He/She specializes in public health dentistry.
-The public health dentist is concerned with the prevention and control of dental diseases.
-Also, he/she promotes dental health through organized community initiatives.
+- Public Health Dentists: They specialize in public health dentistry.
+The public health dentist is concerned with preventing and controlling dental diseases.
+Also, they promote dental health through organized community initiatives.

-- Oral and Maxillofacial Surgeon: He/She specializes in oral and maxillofacial surgery.
-The oral and maxillofacial surgeon diagnoses, prevents, and treats diseases, malformation, and deformation involving both functional and aesthetic aspect of hard and soft tissues of the oral and maxillofacial region.
-He/She performs surgical procedures such as the extraction of a tooth, the surgical removal of a wisdom tooth, and periodontal surgery.
-Also, he/she treats jaws fractures, tumors, cysts, cleft lip, and TMJ disorders.
+- Oral and Maxillofacial Surgeons: They specialize in oral and maxillofacial surgery.
+The oral and maxillofacial surgeon diagnoses, prevents, and treats diseases, malformation, and deformation involving both functional and aesthetic aspects of the hard and soft tissues of the oral and maxillofacial region.
+They perform surgical procedures, such as the extraction of a tooth, the surgical removal of a wisdom tooth, and periodontal surgery.
+Also, they treat jaw fractures, tumors, cysts, cleft lip, and TMJ disorders.

-- Oral and Maxillofacial Pathologist: He/She specializes in oral and maxillofacial pathology.
-The oral and maxillofacial pathologist diagnoses, and manages the pathological diseases located in the oral and maxillofacial region.
+- Oral and Maxillofacial Pathologists: They specialize in oral and maxillofacial pathology.
+The oral and maxillofacial pathologist diagnoses, and manages pathological diseases in the oral and maxillofacial region.

-- Oral and Maxillofacial Radiologist: He/She specializes in oral and maxillofacial radiology.
+- Oral and Maxillofacial Radiologists: They specialize in oral and maxillofacial radiology.
 The oral and maxillofacial radiologist diagnoses, and manages diseases located in the oral and maxillofacial region by the production and interpretation of diagnostic imaging.

-- Endodontist: He/She specializes in endodontics – maintaining the natural teeth through endodontic treatment.
+- Endodontists: They specialize in endodontics – maintaining the natural teeth through endodontic treatment.
 The endodontist diagnoses, prevents, and treats dental pulp diseases.

-- Orthodontist: He/She specializes in orthodontics.
+- Orthodontists: They specialize in orthodontics.
 The orthodontist diagnoses, prevents, and treats the deformities of teeth and jaws (malocclusion).

-- Pediatric Dentist: He/She specializes in pediatric dentistry.
+- Pediatric Dentists: They specialize in pediatric dentistry.
 Pediatric dentist diagnoses, prevents, and treats dental diseases during childhood (from birth to puberty).

-- Periodontist: He/She specializes in periodontics.
-Periodontist diagnoses, prevents, and treats the periodontal diseases.
+- Periodontists: They specialize in periodontics.
+Periodontist diagnoses, prevents, and treats periodontal diseases.
 The periodontium is the surrounding and supporting tissue of teeth.
 It consists of gum, bone, cementum, and periodontal ligament.

-Prosthodontist: He/She specializes in dental prosthesis.
-Prosthodontist replaces missing teeth with dental prosthesis such as dental bridges and dentures, to restore the function of teeth (chewing and speaking) and improve aesthetics.
+- Prosthodontists: They specialize in dental prostheses.
+The prosthodontist replaces missing teeth with dental prostheses, such as dental bridges and dentures, to restore the function of teeth (chewing and speaking) and improve aesthetics.

 Famous Dentists in History